A Mover's Guide to Setting Up Internet Service

 Setting up your network

 With a professional installation, your tech will know the best place to install your device(s) and should test your connection before leaving.
-There are times, however, when you may want to move your equipment after installation to get the best Wi-Fi connection throughout your home.
+However, there are times when you may want to move your equipment after installation to get the best Wi-Fi connection throughout your home.

 After installation, be sure to test your internet connection.
 If you aren't getting the speeds you expect, try resetting or repositioning your router.
 Once you've got your equipment set up and are satisfied with your speeds, moving your internet service is complete.
 Now, onto those boxes labeled "kitchen."